 I’m on the Heffy Doodle blog today with the next in my Scene Colouring series.
-I have a friend who is getting married on Halloween, so I combined the Happily Ever Crafter and Veggie Patch stamp sets to create this spooky wedding scene card.
+I have a friend who is getting married on Halloween, so I combined the Happily Ever Crafter and Veggie Patch stamp sets to create this spooky spooktackular wedding card.
 I also used this month’s Color Snapshot for the Heffy Doodler’s October challenge as background and colour palette inspiration.
 You’ve still got some time to enter this month’s challenge, so perhaps I can give you a little prompt.

 And a little extra challenge for you.
 Can you spot the missing part I forgot to colour? 🙂

 Spooktacular Wedding Card Tutorial

 I like to layout my elements for a scene before stamping.
 I arranged the wedding carriage and couple towards the right, and the pumpkins to the left.
 I really wanted to add in a horse from the Hey There set, but I couldn’t fit it on nicely on this size card.
 Perhaps next time with a slimline card?
 The tomato from Veggie Patch doubled up as another smaller pumpkin.

 Once happy with the layout, I stamped out the wedding scene using some masking paper (Heffy tape also works great here!).
 Make sure you stamp out the foreground elements first, mask and then work towards the background elements.
 I used some Lawn Fawn Jellyfish ink as this is perfect for no-line colouring and alcohol marker friendly.
 I used some light pencil lines to mark out the remaining scene elements, including the trees and path.
 Here’s a tip: if you want to make sure your trees are straight-ish, use a t-ruler to get the vertical and then draw near it.
 I had to erase my wonky-trees the first time as they all leaned towards the right!